TopGApps/Recap/README.md

 2. Select your target device or simulator.
 3. Click the "Run" button or press `Cmd + R` to build and run the app.

+## FAQ
+- Why do I need to input an API key?
+    - Unfortunately, as an indie developer, I can't afford to provide free AI access for everyone.
+However, Google, a very generous company, offers powerful AI tools for developers at no cost.
+All you need to do is input the key.
+If you need help adding the key, feel free to contact me or submit an issue!

 ## Contributing
 We welcome contributions from the community.
 Please read our [contributing guidelines](CONTRIBUTING.md) for more information.